Harris goes after Biden on race in U.S. presidential debate

 “Donald Trump has put us in a horrible situation.
 We do have enormous income inequality,” Biden said.
 “The one thing I agree on is we can make massive cuts in the $1.6 trillion in tax loopholes out there, and I would be going about eliminating Donald Trump’s tax cuts for the wealthy.”

-Sanders and Biden shared the stage with eight other Democrats, including two other top-tier candidates: Harris and Pete Buttigieg, the mayor of South Bend, Indiana.

-The debate also included U.S. Senators Michael Bennet and Kirsten Gillibrand, former Colorado Governor John Hickenlooper, U.S. Representative Eric Swalwell, self-help guru Marianne Williamson and entrepreneur Andrew Yang.
+The debate also included U.S. Senators Michael Bennet and Kirsten Gillibrand, former Colorado Governor John Hickenlooper, self-help guru Marianne Williamson and entrepreneur Andrew Yang.
 All six are polling nationally around 1% or less.

-But like the Democrats who debated on Wednesday, the contenders disagreed on the best way to expand healthcare coverage.
+Like the Democrats who debated on Wednesday, the contenders disagreed on the best way to expand healthcare coverage.
 Asked who would back a plan that eliminated private insurance, only Sanders and Harris raised their hands.

-Like the previous night, the Democrats frequently talked over one another, shouting to get their points across as some of the lesser-known contenders tried to get noticed.
+The Democrats frequently talked over one another, shouting to get their points across as some of the lesser-known contenders tried to get noticed.

 “Americans don’t want to witness a food fight.
 They want to know how we’re going to put food on their table,” Harris said at one point.